 Body Horror: Episode 4 features a witch that kills its victims by stretching them until they tear apart.
 The effect is exaggerated by the art style used for it.

-Sequel Hook: It is possible that Homura in the anime had split into two separate people.
-The anime depicts two versions of her: one with Madoka's bow defeating large Mooks and another with symbolism showcasing her Badass purple wings.
+It is possible that Homura in the anime had split into two separate people.
+The anime depicts two versions of her: one with Madoka's bow defeating large Mooks and another with symbolism showcasing her badass purple wings.
 Word of God, so far, has not given a confirmation on the ending.
 See the WMG page for speculation.

 Different Story ends in this way, with Madoka, Sayaka, and Homura getting ready to fight Walpurgisnacht.
 However, readers who have already seen the anime know that the result of the battle is a Foregone Conclusion.

 Book Ends: The very beginning and the very end of the series are set to the sound of a projector running, and then the sound of it abruptly shutting off.
 There are several within the story, as well:

 Madoka's mother chooses a pair of ribbons for her in the first episode, which she wears throughout the rest of the series.
 Near the end, Homura tries to give one of them back to Madoka's mother; she doesn't take it because she's too old to pull off that look, but says that if she had a daughter, she'd make her wear it.